MihneaFeodot/MihneaFeodot/README.md

 # 👋 Hi there, I'm Mihnea

 I'm a 3rd year student in Automation and Computer Science at Politehnica University of Bucharest.
-I enjoy building things that work well — whether it’s code, systems, or ideas.
+I enjoy creating and developing things that work well — whether it’s code, systems, or ideas.
 I'm passionate about how technology can solve real-world problems.

 I'm especially interested in system design, embedded development, and how software components fit and perform together.
 From AI experiments to low-level hardware, I love exploring new areas and learning by doing.